 There are plenty of reasons it can be worth it to get a credit card as a college student.

 For one, you’ll have the opportunity to build credit while you’re in school.
-Once you graduate, start your career, and have more income, you may want to start working toward buying a car or even buying a house.
+Once you graduate, start your career, and have more income, you may want to start working toward buying a car or a house.
 Having great credit before you reach those life stages can help you qualify for better loans with more competitive rates — saving you money over time.

 If you’re under age 21, you’ll need to prove that you have an independent income source (and can make your card payments) to get approved for a credit card.
 If you have no income, consider asking a trusted friend or family member to be your cosigner.
 They’ll take on responsibility if you’re unable to pay your card balances.